abcxyz/pmap/README.md

   different systems and databases that store or process user data, as well as the physical locations where user data is stored or processed.

-* **Which privacy policy or compliance control applies to the system that stores/processes user data (aka. data mapping).** This includes understanding how the organization's privacy policies and compliance control are applied to different systems and databases.
+* **Which policy or compliance control applies to the system that stores/processes user data (aka. data mapping).** This includes understanding how the organization's policies and compliance control are applied to different systems and databases.

-* **The visibility of the privacy compliance.** This includes being able to track and monitor the organization's compliance with its privacy policies/controls and applicable laws and regulations.
+* **The visibility of the privacy compliance.** This includes being able to track and monitor the organization's compliance with its policies/controls and applicable laws and regulations.
   PMAP provides a solution for the first three problems.
 We are working on a solution to provide visibility of privacy compliance in the near future.